sunitsivaraj/Cogent/README.md

 Cogent is designed using the Scalatra micro web framework [Scalatra](http://scalatra.org/) <br/>
 Scalatra will need Java and sbt to be installed <br/>

-Install java from [Java download](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) <br/>
+java can be installed from [Java download](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) <br/>
 java version used for project is 1.8.0_144 <br/>

-download sbt from [sbt download](https://www.scala-sbt.org/download.html) <br/>
+sbt can be installed from [sbt download](https://www.scala-sbt.org/download.html) <br/>
 sbt version used for project is 0.13.15 <br/>

 ## Installing IntelliJ IDEA ##